sirselim/sirselim.github.io/blog/_posts/2015-10-21-Shifting-R-libraries.markdown

 ```sh
 $ sudo cp -rv /usr/local/lib/R/site-library /home/R/
 ```
+*Note: the cp command above will move the site-library directory and all its contents, hence me leaving site-library off /home/R/*

 The `-rv` arguments tell the `cp` command to copy recursively (all directories and their files) and output verbosely.